 A 300 mm diameter wafer with forty-eight 25 mm square test pads, each deposited with predefined unique compositions using combinatorial sputtering.

 A 300 mm diameter wafer with 68 test pads deposited by combinatorial sputtering, each with a different composition, deposited over pre-patterned underlying circuitry for quick evaluation of each test pad's electrical properties.
 After deposition of each test pad, the wafer was then capped with a metallic layer to form the final device for electrical testing purposes.

 Systems can include magnetron sputter sources with either 1.5-inch or 2-inch diameter targets, and up to four sources per system, with RF and DC capability.
 A wide variety of options such as MFCs for different gasses, power supply packages, single or multi-wafer load locks, etc. can be provided.
 Magnetrons can be mounted on Z-stages to provide a wide range and resolution of deposition rates.

-Test pad sizes can range from about 4 mm square to over 25 mm square, depending on requirements.
-It is very easy to change test pad size and step and repeat distances in the field with our easy-to-use software.
+Test pad sizes can range from about 4 mm square to over 25 mm square, tailored to user requirements.
+It is very easy to change test pad size and step-and-repeat distances in the field with our easy-to-use software.